MRxO11/Jarvis-Voice-Assistant/README.md

 - For WeatherAPI: Get your API key from WeatherAPI.
 - For NewsAPI: Get your API key from NewsAPI.
+- For GrokAPI: Get your API key from xAI.
-- Modify the api_key variables in the code: Replace the empty strings with your actual API keys for both WeatherAPI and NewsAPI.
+- Modify the api_key variables in the code: Replace the empty strings with your actual API keys.

 How to Use: